-Coming soon, the State is has a notification system called MyTurn allowing all California residents to learn if they are eligible to receive a vaccine, and if not yet eligible, to register to be notified by text or e-mail when it is their turn.
-This notification system will also connect residents to register at the federally operated mass site at the Oakland Coliseum and potentially other sites.
+The State is has a notification and scheduling system called MyTurn allowing all California residents to learn if they are eligible to receive a vaccine, and if not yet eligible, to register to be notified by text or e-mail when it is their turn.

 How we will know how we are doing: